Captiosus510/multi-agent_vlm_search/README.md

 Yokoyama, Naoki, et al. “VLFM: Vision-Language Frontier Maps for Zero-Shot Semantic Navigation.” *arXiv preprint* arXiv:2312.03275, 6 Dec.
 2023.
 [paper link](https://arxiv.org/pdf/2312.03275)

-In the mapper branch, there is some code contained within local mapper that makes use of
+In the mapper branch, there is some code contained within local mapper that makes use of SigLip to generate a semantic map of the area around the robot.
+The idea is that the robot will go in the direction with the best confidence score in a search task.
+There is also framework in the global mapper file for collecting all the local maps from multiple robots into one global semantic map.

+Most of the initial part and direction of search is already set up.
+What needs to be implemented is the decentralized search phase that would come after the initial direction from the VLM.